 An Evaluation of Islam

-Compared to Christianity, Islam has some similarities but significant differences.
+Compared to Christianity, Islam has some similarities but significant differences as well.
 Like Christianity, Islam is monotheistic.
-However, Muslims reject the Trinity—that God has revealed Himself as one in three Persons: the Father, Son, and Holy Spirit.
+However, Muslims reject the Trinity—that God has revealed Himself as one in three Persons: Father, Son, and Holy Spirit.

 Muslims claim that Jesus was one of the most important prophets—not God’s Son.
 Islam asserts that Jesus, though born of a virgin, was created like Adam.
 Muslims do not believe Jesus died on the cross.
 They do not understand why Allah would allow His prophet Isa (the Islamic word for "Jesus") to die a torturous death.
 Yet the Bible shows how the death of the perfect Son of God was essential to pay for the sins of the world (Isaiah 53:5-6; John 3:16; 14:6; 1 Peter 2:24).

 Islam teaches that the Qur'an is the final authority and the last revelation of Allah.
 The Bible, however, was completed in the first century with the book of Revelation.
 The Bible warns against anyone adding to or subtracting from God’s Word (Deuteronomy 4:2; Proverbs 30:6; Galatians 1:6-12; Revelation 22:18).
 The Qur’an, as a claimed addition to God’s Word, directly disobeys God’s command.